 On April 30, Governor Andrew Cuomo signed legislation that made New York the sixteenth state to fully legalize marijuana such as that Organic CBD Flower.

 What does that mean exactly?

-- New Yorkers are now able to legally possess up to three grams of marijuana, and smoke it wherever cigarette smoking is allowed.
+- New Yorkers are now able to buy thca flower online legally, and smoke it wherever cigarette smoking is allowed.